 If either of the two thresholds of the Growth Management Program are not met, corrective action will be taken.
-Corrective actions refine, add or remove tools and may include updating the policies of the Plan that are inadvertently impeding achievement of our Vision.
+Corrective actions refine, add or remove tools and may include updating the policies of the Plan that are inadvertently impeding achievement of our vision.
 While corrective actions may not be the community's most desired strategies, they should ensure that the location and type thresholds of the community will be met if other strategies are not working.
 If corrective action is needed as a result of triggering the Growth Management Program, the community will engage in a public process to determine the appropriate corrective action and how it will be implemented.
-Corrective actions will result in a minor Plan update focusing on select policy and tools adjustments.
 Possible corrective actions for the thresholds are listed as follows: